SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       > In a dense clustering index, if there are multiple entries with the same
       > search-key value, then the index entry for that search-key would point
       > to **the first** entry with that search-key value.
+      >
+      > In a dense non-clustering index, since the index is not clustering, if
+      > there are multiple entries with the same search key value, then the index
+      > entry must store a list of pointers to all the tuples.

    2. Sparse index